 Leslie Alexander, President

-Associate Professor of African American and
+Associate Professor of History

-Her first monograph, entitled African or American?: Black Identity and Political Activism in New York City, 1784-1861, explores Black culture, identity, and political activism during the early national and antebellum eras and it was awarded the Cheikh Anta Diop award for Outstanding Scholarship in the field of Africana Studies by the National Council for Black Studies.
-She is also the co-editor of “We Shall Independent Be:” African American Place-Making and the Struggle to Claim Space in the United States, the Encyclopedia of African American History, and “The Black Republic: The Influence of the Haitian Revolution on Black Political Consciousness, 1817-1861.”
-Most recently she published “‘A Land of Promise:’ Emigration and Pennsylvania’s Black Elite in the Era of the Haitian Revolution.”
-Dr. Alexander’s current research project, tentatively titled “The Cradle of Hope: African American Internationalism in the Nineteenth Century,” is an exploration of early African American foreign policy in Haiti.
+Her research focuses on late eighteenth and early nineteenth century Black culture, political consciousness, and resistance movements.
+Her first monograph, entitled African or American?: Black Identity and Political Activism in New York City, 1784-1861, explores Black culture, identity, and political activism during the early national and antebellum eras.
+African or American was awarded the Cheikh Anta Diop award for Outstanding Scholarship in the field of Africana Studies by the National Council for Black Studies.
+She is also the co-editor of “We Shall Independent Be:” African American Place-Making and the Struggle to Claim Space in the United States, the Encyclopedia of African American History, and is the author of the widely read op-ed piece, “The Birth of a Nation is an Epic Fail,” which appeared in The Nation.